AshMeshedUp/Faux3D/README.md

 License
 -------

-Blender as a whole is licensed under the GNU General Public License, Version 3.
+Faux3D as a whole is licensed under the GNU General Public License, Version 3.
 Individual files may have a different, but compatible license.

 See [blender.org/about/license](https://www.blender.org/about/license) for details.